ozankoc335/core/README.md

 ```
 and run as
 ```
-$ deltachat-repl ~/deltachat-db
+$ deltachat-repl ~/profile-db
 ```

 Configure your account (if not already configured):

 ```
-Delta Chat Core is awaiting your commands.
+Chatmail is awaiting your commands.
 > set addr your@email.org
 > set mail_pw yourpassword
 > configure